ughanzechibueze7/Carbon-Credit-Trading/README.md

 # Carbon Credit Trading
- Marketplace for buying, selling, and trading carbon credits using the Stacks blockchain.
+A Marketplace for buying, selling, and trading carbon credits using the Stacks blockchain.
 Implement features like credit verification, automated retirement, and transparent tracking of credit origins and usage